 Potting and Repotting

 When potting a gold dust plant, choose a container with adequate drainage holes.
 Container material isn't important when the plant is small but avoid very heavy materials if you plant to move a mature potted plant around your home or patio.
 To avoid repotting more than every 2-3 years, start with a container that is six inches larger than your the plant's root ball and repot the plant when it begins to become root-bound.
 At that point, go up in size to a pot that is only a few inches wider than the original.
 When repotting, use high-quality potting soil that offers good drainage.

 When planted in the proper zones, your gold dust plant will survive the winter without additional protection.
 If the plant is in a container, bring it inside when the temperatures begin to drop below 60 degrees Fahrenheit.
 Cut back on watering in the winter months; allow the soil to dry between waterings.

 Gold dust shrubs are susceptible to a few different fungal diseases, including both root and crown rot.
 Make sure the plant is never left sitting in standing water (and don't water from above), as fungi can also infect the leaves.
 They can also attract insects such as nematodes and mealybugs.

-If you've planted your gold dust plant indoors, it should be placed near a window that provides indirect sunlight (such as in front of a south-facing window or filtered through a curtain).
+An indoor potted plant should be placed near a window that provides indirect sunlight (such as in front of a south-facing window or filtered through a curtain).